Everything You Need to Know About Sex Toy Materials

 Pthalates are a material used as plasticizers, substances added to plastics to increase their flexibility.
 Phthalates are mainly used to turn PVC (polyvinyl chloride) from hard plastic into a flexible plastic.
 Sex toys made of latex or jelly rubber are often made with phthalates and since there is no official body governing sex toys, the safety of this material is in question.
-Many toys are now being made “Phthalate Free” and at Good For Her we are always trying to replace our toys with this safer option.
-Phthlates are in many household items, such as nail polish, adhesives, paint pigments, shower curtains, perfume, modern pop-culture electronics and medical applications such as catheters.
+Many toys are now being made phthalate-free and at Good For Her, we are always trying to replace our toys with this safer option.
+Phthlates are in many household items, such as nail polish, adhesives, paint pigments, shower curtains, perfume, modern pop-culture electronics, and medical applications such as catheters.
 Phthalates are controversial because high doses of many phthalates have shown hormonal activity in rodent studies.
 The Dutch office of Greenpeace UK sought to encourage the European Union to ban sex toys that contained phthalates.
-Using condoms on toys made of unknown materials creates a barrier that reduces your risk to possible harmful effects.
+Using condoms on toys made of unknown materials creates a barrier that reduces your risk of possible harmful effects.

 When referring to vibrators, these toys are water-friendly and can be used in the shower.
 Do not submerge.
 Water-resistant toys are also easier to clean since they can go under the tap.